Nearly $G_2$-manifolds and $G_2$-Laplacian co-flows: Stability of G2 -Laplacian co-flows and spectral data

 Since $\dim(l)\geq d - d_0 - d_1$ by Proposition \ref{prop:d*splitting}, we have the estimate as claimed by combining \eqref{eq:dim.calc.1}, \eqref{eq:dim.calc.3} and \eqref{eq:dim.calc.4}. \end{proof}

-Since the index of the standard homogeneous n$G_2$ round sphere under the linearised modified co-flow operator $D_\psi Q$ of \eqref{eq:flow} is at least $\sum_{l=1}^{6}\dim(l)$ by Lemma \ref{lemma:eigenvalue}, Theorem \ref{thm:eigenvalues} gives a lower bound of $7047$ on the index by taking $3\leq l \leq 6$.
+We now return to the linearised modified co-flow operator $D_\psi Q$ of \eqref{eq:flow} of the standard homogeneous n$G_2$ round sphere with $\kappa=4$.
+By Lemma \ref{lemma:eigenvalue}, $D_\psi Q$ is positive definite on all the eigenspaces of $d*$ in $\Omega^4_{27,\mathrm{exact}}$ with eigenvalues between $-10$ and $-4$ ($-10$ included), for any $\gamma>2$.
+Thus, Theorem \ref{thm:eigenvalues} gives a lower bound of $7047$ on the index of $D_\psi Q$ by taking the sum of $\dim(l)$ for $3\leq l \leq 6$\footnote{Note that the estimate in Theorem \ref{thm:eigenvalues} is vacuous when $l =1,2$.}.
 This proves Theorem \ref{thm:index} in \S\ref{sec:intro} and contrasts dramatically with the situation for the normalized $G_2$-Laplacian co-flow \eqref{eq:nLCF.2}, where elements in $\Omega^4_{27,\mathrm{exact}}$ cannot contribute to the index for any n$G_2$-structure by Lemma \ref{lem:LCF.lin.stab}.